-In order to use Emojis (textbased smilles) on your Nextcloud server with a MySQL database, the installation needs to be tweaked a bit.
+In order to use Emojis (textbased smilies) on your Nextcloud server with a MySQL database, the installation needs to be tweaked a bit.

-1. Make sure your database is set to use the Barracuda InnoDB file format:
+1. Make sure your database is set to use the Barracuda InnoDB file format (this is only needed on MySQL 5.x and MariaDB < 10.3):